BryanAlbert/ReactLife/README.md

 ## Questions
 const LifeGrid = ({ width, height, grid, setGrid }: GridProps): JSX.Element => {
 * Would you guys include the `: JSX.Element` type declaration on a Component signature?
 It requires importing type JSX from react which seems awkward, and it sounds like this type can be easily inferred.
 I decided to leave it off...
+* I used to write lots of comments but then I tried harder to make the code self-explanatory and tend to write comments when I feel like something isn't obvious, when the motivation behind the code needs clarification, or if there's something that may need further scrutiny.
+Where does Cornerstone stand on code comments?
+* I like tabs.
+I don't suppose anyone at Cornerstone uses tabs, I'm willing to change.
+* I would like to have a conversation about AI and coding (including how I used it for this project and how I use it in general).

 ## References
 * VS Code Copilot for things like syntax, explaining React nuances like reviewing React.Memo, etc.